catabr14/semantic-segmentation/README.md

 | Cell bodies  | 80 × 80    | Merge fragmented regions |
 | Plaques      | 250 × 250  | Merge large fragmented structures |

-These kernel sizes act as hyperparameters controlling how aggressively nearby regions are merged.
+These kernel sizes act as hyperparameters controlling how nearby regions are merged.
 They were manually tuned based on visual inspection.

 ### Object Detection
-- Contours are extracted using `cv2.findContours`
-- Each contour is treated as one object
+- Contours are extracted and each one is treated as one object
 - Small/noisy detections are filtered:
   - Cell bodies & plaques: ≥ 5 points